CrimsonError/CrimsonError/README.md

 ### 🦈 About Me

-Why read here when you can go to [website]: https://crimsonerror.com
+Why read here when you can go to https://crimsonerror.com ????

 [website]: https://crimsonerror.com
 [youtube]: https://youtube.com/crimsontheory2